CEO Shadow Program

 • Create an onboarding issue.
 The incoming shadow is responsible for creating their onboarding issue by the Friday before they start the program using the onboarding template.
 Assign the issue to both the incoming and outgoing shadows (the person who will be “teaching one” and yourself).

-• Create an offboarding issue.
-Prepare the issue on your second week by using the offboarding template.
+• In your second week, you’ll create an offboarding issue. by using the offboarding template.

 Consider creating goals